 Table of Contents

-Breast implants have served women since the first procedure was performed in 1962.
 Many were likely leaning towards breast implants when television shows like Baywatch and magazine supermodels made "boob jobs" fashionable in the 1990s.

 For a long time, methods to increase the appearance of one's breasts relied on breast or saline implants, which can come with risks.

-"Fat grafting is relatively unknown locally; many women were unaware that there was an avenue apart from breast implantation back then.
-Some women wanted a bigger breast size, but the thought of a foreign object in their body and the unnatural and 'fake' appearance held them back – until fat grafting came along," shares Dr Ivan Puah, who was one of the first few doctors to introduce autologous fat grafting to Singapore in 2007.
+"Some women wanted a bigger breast size, but the thought of a foreign object in their body and the unnatural and 'fake' appearance held them back – until fat grafting came along," shares Dr Ivan Puah, who was one of the first few doctors to introduce autologous fat grafting to Singapore in 2007.

-| Treatments | Breast Implants | Breast enhancement via fat grafting |
+| Treatments | Breast implants | Breast fat transfer |

 |---|---|---|

-| Surgery process | An incision, usually in the breast or armpit crease, or around the areola, is made for the implant to be inserted through.
-The implant will then be placed either behind the pectoral muscle or between the breast tissue and muscle. |
+An incision, usually in the breast or armpit crease, or around the areola, is made for the implant to be inserted through.

 Excess fat is acquired from the abdomen, tummy, or thighs via liposuction and then harvested to maintain the integrity of fat cells.
-The purified fat will then be injected into the breasts. |

-| Texture | The doctor can either use textured or smooth implants. | Not applicable. |
+| Texture | The doctor can either use textured or smooth implants. | The natural texture of fat tissue which is soft and smooth. |

 | Sensation | If you are not naturally less endowed, your breasts may have an unnatural sensation. | Natural. |

-| Placement | Your breast implants will either be placed over or under the chest muscles. | The fat graft will be injected directly into the breasts. |
+| Placement | Your breast implants will either be placed over or under the chest muscles. | The fat graft will be injected around and below the breast tissue to sculpt, shape and enhance the breasts. |

-| Look | Full | Natural and fuller breasts |
+| Look | Full | Natural and fuller breasts. |

 | Treatments | Breast Implants |